jamiedidthis/quartz/content/notes/the trust checklist.md

 In *[[books/atlas of the heart|Atlas of the Heart]]*, [[authors/brené brown|Brené Brown]] lists seven specific trustworthy behaviors:

-1. **Boundaries**—You respect my boundaries, and when you’re not clear about what’s okay and no okay, you ask.
+1. **Boundaries**—You respect my boundaries, and when you’re not clear about what’s okay and not okay, you ask.
 You’re willing to say no.
 2. **Reliability**—You do what you say you’ll do.
 This includes how you don’t overpromise and are able to deliver on commitments.
 3. **Accountability**—You own your mistakes, apologize, and make amends.
 4. **Confidentiality**—You don’t share information or experiences that are not yours to share. *(Note: she calls this “vault,” I renamed because the grammatical inconsistency was bugging me! 😂)*